LBI-DHP/fitfilesparseandtransform/ReadMe_WellnessFitFiles.md

 ## Get Started

+These scripts have been developed and tested (with python 3.9.6) for a specific use case.
+Therefore, they must always be tested (for your specific use case) before use.

 ### Install Python

-This script is written in python.
-To run it, you must first install python.
-The script was tested with python 3.9.6, but should also work with newer versions.
+This set of scripts is written in python.
+To run them, you must first install python.

 [Download Python here: https://www.python.org/downloads](https://www.python.org/downloads/)